GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 ## Gateway connectivity

 The [LoRa Gateway Bridge](https://www.loraserver.io/lora-gateway-bridge/)(referred to as simply Gateway in this tutorial) will use the
-[Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT broker to ingest LoRa gateway events into GCP.
+[IoT Core](https://cloud.google.com/iot-core/) MQTT broker to ingest LoRa gateway events into Google Cloud.
 This removes the requirement to host your own MQTT broker and increases the reliability and scalability of the system.

 ### Create device registry

-In order to connect your LoRa gateway with [Cloud IoT Core](https://cloud.google.com/iot-core/), go to the **IoT Core** service in the GCP
+In order to connect your LoRa gateway with [IoT Core](https://cloud.google.com/iot-core/), go to the **IoT Core** service in the Cloud
 Console and **create a new device registry** in the **Device registries** box.

 This registry will contain all your gateways for a given region.
 When you